-Under constant pressure to respond to new mandates and missions, government agencies are tasked to quickly pivot to align workforce talent to projects, missions and budgets in a manner that cuts wasteful spending, while ensuring staff satisfaction and the overall success of the mission.
-However, in a reality of increasing budgetary pressure, scarce resources, and restrictive hiring limitations – it’s a growing challenge to ensure each and every employee not only contributes to the mission but also becomes a valuable part of an agile workforce capable of being rapidly reassigned, realigned, and trained as needed.
+Under constant pressure to respond to new mandates and missions, government agencies are tasked to quickly pivot to align workforce talent to projects, missions, and budgets in a manner that cuts wasteful spending, while ensuring staff satisfaction and the overall success of the mission.
+However, in a reality of increasing budgetary pressure, scarce resources and restrictive hiring limitations—it’s a growing challenge to ensure that each and every employee not only contributes to the mission but also becomes a valuable part of an agile workforce capable of being rapidly reassigned, realigned, and trained as needed.

 For help, agencies initially tried to leverage their existing Human Resource Management (HRMS) or Human Capital Management (HCM) systems with little success.
 These systems weren’t effective because they could not capture the richness of information required to select a team for a new mission or reorganize a division.
 Static resumes and form-based performance evaluations do not provide true insight into the most current expertise, popularity of work products, or efficiencies and lessons learned during the latest missions.
-For example, in 2015 the White House challenged its administration to pivot to Asia and many agencies followed suit asking: Which teams have recent experience in Asia?
-Do we have any negotiators expert in maritime law with knowledge of navigation channels in the South China Sea?
+For example, in 2015, the White House challenged its administration to pivot to Asia.
+Many agencies followed suit asking: Which teams have recent experience in Asia?
+Do we have any negotiators who are experts in maritime law with a knowledge of navigation channels in the South China Sea?
 Do we have institutional knowledge on these subjects?
 The answers to these types of specific and qualifying questions could not be found within HRMS or HCM systems.

 These data and information deficiencies highlight why government agencies continue to look for newer technologies and best practices that equip and prepare them to support decision processes and properly align workforce talent to their agency budgets and objectives.

 How Federal Agencies Can Prepare to Pivot